TechnoCosmic/zero/README.md

 - O(1) scheduler
 - Pool threads
 - Dynamic memory allocation
+- Multi-participant Watchdog
+- Pipes for IPC
+- Protected GPIO access
+- Asynchronous external SPI SRAM driver
+- Asychronouus ADC
-- Driver suite: hardware and software UART, SPI SRAM, ADC, GPIO, Pipes, Watchdog Timer
+- Hardware and software UART

 ## Documentation
 This document serves as an introduction to and conceptual description of zero.
 For API documentation, please see the ```docs``` folder.